soniah/blog/content/posts/2010-07-20-exiting-from-consoles-attached-to-solaris-zones.md

 tags:
   - Solaris
 ---
-When creating a new Solaris zone, one of the steps involves connecting to the zone&#8217;s console for the initial configuration:
+When creating a new Solaris zone, one of the steps involves connecting to the zone's console for the initial configuration:

 <!--more-->